Big crowd at 2022 Pride Parade in Urbana

 Across Green Street and in front of the Unitarian Church, Margaret Lovell, 74, was enjoying her first local Pride Fest parade, having recently moved to Urbana with her wife from Albuquerque, N.M.

-“I find this to be a wonderfully open and diverse community, which is one of the reasons my wife and I moved here,” said Lovell.
+“I find this to be a wonderfully open and diverse community, which is one of the reasons my wife and I moved here,” Lovell said.

 But diversity was just a bonus for them.